SebastianDrako/SLP-Yate-token/README.md

 UPDATE FROM BRIANXV: Image templates provided in the original version contain licensed images.
 Please change templates to your own design in the case you reproduce the software.

+The New art are under liscence Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) by Libre Yate Proyect